Guide to the web platform

 • Synchronize: When you use another computer or different browsers to sign up the same account, you can't see the containers data via "Containers" aside.
 At this time, you can click the Synchronize button and then you can see the same data.

+Second Area: This area is a table header.
+Each column represents a different meaning.
 "Service ID" refers to the number of the service created.
 "Label" is the description you label the service when after deploying it.
 "Container Status" refers to the status of the pod.
 "Service Status" refers to the status of the service.
 Under "Actions", you can find the Deploy, Alias, Contact, Policy, Delete buttons:

 • Deploy: If the container has not been deployed yet, the Deploy button will be displayed.
 It will disappear once the container has been deployed.